What is Numeracy?

 Children’s motivation and achievement improve when their parents or caregivers are involved in their education.
 There are many everyday things you can do to encourage numeracy learning.

-Be positive about math.
-Don't say things like "I can’t do math" or "I hated math at school"; your child might start to think like that themselves.
+- Be positive about math.
+Don't say things like "I can’t do math" or "I hated maths at school"; your child might start to think like that themselves.

 See the selection of resources and websites listed here for many other great ideas on how you can help your child develop numeracy skills.